 Next to us, was seated a nice Uyghur family, so I went over and salaam’d them, and then shook hands with the father and then the mother.
 I was told by Ablimit, our guide, that there are several things forbidden in the Uyghur culture:

-You live and learn 🙂This entry was posted in Asia, China, Silk Road China May 2016
+You live and learn 🙂Asia, China, Silk Road China May 2016